openattic/openattic-docker/openattic-dev/README.md

 necessary services such as apache, postgresql, nagios/icinga, pnp4nagios, and is already ready for managing a Ceph cluster.

+You can also run the openATTIC django unit tests using this image.

 Please choose which distro you want to use for running openATTIC, a execute the instructions below inside the distro directory.